wesinator/pynslookup/README.md

 Simple, sensible high-level DNS lookups in Python (on top of dnspython dns.resolver).

-The main purpose and uses of this library:
+#### Purpose and scope
+This library is a simple wrapper around [dnspython](https://github.com/rthalley/dnspython), to provide high level functions with good error/exception handling, for the most common basic DNS lookup cases.

- - `A` record lookups (typical DNS queries)
+- `A`, `AAAA` record lookups (typical DNS queries)
 - SOA lookups

+This is not intended to be a complete wrapper around dnspython library or to handle uncommon edge cases.
+Features like DoH are out of scope, and should be done using other libraries or dnspython directly.

 Returns an object containing two arrays:
  - `response_full`: the full DNS response string(s)